M0rs-Ruki/AI-Personal-Finance-Tracker/README.md

     A[User Input] --> B[Express Server]
     B --> C[MongoDB]
     B --> D[AI API]
-    D --> E[OpenAI/Cohere]
+    D --> E[Cohere]
     E --> F[Insights Generated]
     F --> G[User Dashboard]
 ```

 This version is built to be **lightweight, scalable, and affordable** for deployment.
-Instead of hosting a custom model — which would require expensive compute resources — this version leverages external AI APIs (like OpenAI or Cohere) to process user expense data and generate personalized insights.
+Instead of hosting a custom model — which would require expensive compute resources — this version leverages external AI APIs (like Cohere) to process user expense data and generate personalized insights.

 #### 💼 Why AI API?